1st Reading – Amos 8: 4-7

 According to a quick Google search, an ephah is about a bushel, and a shekel is worth about $.28.

 There is a sense that nothing is hidden from the Lord.
 All of our actions are noticed and have meaning.
 Sometimes we don’t even give thought to how our actions have impact on others, such as the food or clothing we buy from a company that doesn’t practice fair wages.
 In what ways can you be more mindful of your actions?

 2nd Reading — 1 Timothy2: 1-8

-As we said last week, most scholarship theorizes that this letter wasn’t actually written by Paul but a disciple of his.
-Some in the community were succumbing to Gnosticism, and so the letter is countering that.
+Some in this community were succumbing to Gnosticism, and so the letter is countering that.
 Gnosis is Greek for knowledge.
 Gnostics thought they possessed special, mystical knowledge that they received because they were an elite group.
 They believed all matter is evil, so our bodies are evil and our spirits must escape them.
 In order to be liberated from our bodies, a spiritual messenger must come and awaken us from our sleep.
 This messenger brings gnosis.
 For Christian Gnostics, that messenger was Jesus.
 But because they believed bodies were evil, they rejected the idea that Christ had a body like ours (appeared to be human but not).
 So there were theories about Jesus’ birth, incarnation and resurrection that threatened Christian doctrine (Gonzalez, JL, The Story of Christianity Vol I, pgs 58-61).
 In this letter to Timothy, “Paul” writes how EVERYONE is to be saved, there is ONE mediator and he is a ransom for ALL.
 What do you make of this in our world today?